Aiming For Zero Waste

 The County is working toward closing the RRF as soon as practicable, and alternative MSW processing technologies and systems are currently under evaluation and procurement processes by the County.

-The current Service Agreement with Reworld is being extended to April 1, 2031, with the County retaining the option for early termination.
+The current Service Agreement with Reworld has been extended to April 1, 2031, with the County retaining the option for early termination.
 The County plans to implement an alternative MSW processing technology and system as quickly as possible during the extension period.
 The objective and purpose of these system changes are to modernize the County’s materials management system, increase waste diversion and recycling, and transition away from incineration.
 The associated changes to the overall solid waste management system to comply with state regulatory requirements will be reflected appropriately in amendments to the County’s Solid Waste Management Plan, which is reviewed and approved by the County Council and the Maryland Department of the Environment (MDE).

 Why is the County spending money on a facility it is planning to shut down?